Gita Pullapilly: Early life and education

-Gita Pullapilly was born in South Bend, Indiana.
-She studied finance at University of Notre Dame, receiving her B.B.A. and received her M.A. in journalism at the Medill School of Journalism, Northwestern University.
+Pullapilly studied finance at University of Notre Dame, receiving her B.B.A. and received her M.A. in journalism at the Medill School of Journalism, Northwestern University.
 She was awarded a Fulbright Scholarship in 2005.
 She was chosen as the first filmmaker to become a Fulbright Senior Scholar to Jordan.
-Pullapilly is a Presidential Leadership Scholar.
-She has family in Kerala and Belgaum, India.
+Pullapilly was a Presidential Leadership Scholar in the class of 2019.